-Smarter Balanced is pleased to announce the publication of two white papers that explore the viability and use of through-year assessment models.
+Smarter Balanced is pleased to announce the publication of two papers that explore the viability and use of through-year assessment models.

 On June 19, 1865, a Union general named Gordon Granger arrived in Galveston, Texas, declaring that the Civil War was over and enslaved African-Americans were free.